JayantBadlani/ScreenShield/README.md

 To prevent the layout issue by incorporating "ScreenShield" protection to your view after the UI finishes loading.
 Implementing this protection in the viewDidAppear method can effectively mitigate layout problems.

 For SwiftUI:
-Apply the "ScreenShield" protection by using the corresponding modifier.
-Simply add the "ScreenShield" modifier to the outermost view in the hierarchy on the screen, ensuring a secure and protected user interface experience.
+To prevent the layout issue, add the "ScreenShield" modifier to the outermost view in the hierarchy on the screen, ensuring a secure and protected user interface experience.
 ## Please note that the library is currently under development, and contributions are greatly appreciated.